 Ever since I was little, telling stories was what I was good at.
 I would sit at my Great Grandma Hunt’s knee and tell her my stories.
 She encouraged me to write them down so that one day other people might enjoy them.
 At the time I secretly thought she only said it so that I would stop bothering her, but she was always willing to listen to my stories so I decided to take her advice.
 Since then, I can’t imagine my life without writing.
 It’s a way for me to control everything from the weather to what a character says, which means I don’t have to be a control freak at home 🙂

 I truly believe that inspiration is everywhere; you need only to look for it.
 Before I had children of my own, I used to be haunted by night terrors.
 Horrible dreams that would leave me shaking when I woke up.
 As a way to cope, I started writing them down to get them out of my head.
 After a while they got less horrible and in a strange way more interesting.
 I was able to remove myself from the dream and watch what was happening like a movie.
 These dreams often gave me the greatest inspiration for stories of all shapes and sizes.

-The author who made me curious about Science Fiction and Fantasy was Ann Maxwell in her book “Timeshadow Rider”, but I learnt how to build complex and beautiful worlds from Anne McCaffrey.
-Steven King taught me to embrace the gritty dark side of reality, and Arthur C. Clark showed me how to fall in love with a character despite their faults.
+The author who made me curious about Science Fiction and Fantasy was Ann Maxwell in her book “Timeshadow Rider”, which I read when I was 12.
+However, I learned how to build complex and beautiful worlds from Anne McCaffrey (read her Pern and Catteni series, they are my favorites).
+Steven King taught me to embrace the gritty dark side of reality (The Stand is awesome), and Arthur C. Clark showed me how to fall in love with a character despite their faults (check out his Venus Prime series co-written with Paul Preuss).